-Factoring polynomials means rewriting a polynomial as a product.
+Factoring rewrites a polynomial as a product.
 For example, x25x+6x^2 - 5x + 6 factors to (x2)(x3)(x - 2)(x - 3).
-The expression is equivalent, but the factored form is often easier to solve, simplify, and interpret.
+The expression is equivalent, but the factored form is easier to solve, simplify, and interpret.

-Factored form exposes structure that is hidden in expanded form.
+Factored form exposes structure that expanded form hides.
 If

 x25x+6=(x2)(x3),x^2 - 5x + 6 = (x - 2)(x - 3),

 then the zeros are easy to read: x=2x = 2 or x=3x = 3.
-That matters when you are solving equations, finding xx-intercepts, or simplifying rational expressions.
+That is exactly what you want when solving equations, finding xx-intercepts, or simplifying rational expressions.
+The shortcut only works once the expression is actually written as a product, since you cannot read zeros directly from expanded form.

-Before trying a pattern, check whether every term shares a number, a variable, or both.
-This is the fastest factoring step, and missing it often makes the rest of the problem harder.
+Step 1: Factor out the greatest common factor.
+Before any pattern, check whether every term shares a number, a variable, or both.
+This is the fastest step, and skipping it makes the rest harder.
+For

 6x2+9x6x^2 + 9x

-For a four-term polynomial, grouping can help.
-It works only if the same binomial factor appears after you factor each pair.
+• Grouping.
+For a four-term polynomial, grouping helps, but only if the same binomial factor appears after you factor each pair.

 2x2+7x+3.2x^2 + 7x + 3.